gmp26/funnel/README.md

 ### Setup
 Create a new RStudio version controlled project from this distribution.

-See [Package Development Prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites).
+See [Package Development
+Prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites).
+Generating documentation requires a working C++ compiler and \LaTeX.
 On MacOSX this amounts to installing [XCode](http://itunes.apple.com/us/app/xcode/id497799835?mt=12) and [LaTeX](http://www.tug.org/mactex/downloading.html) so the documentation can be built.

 ### Workflow
 * Revise code